mariolinguito/price-in-time/README.md

 ![Example order with a free shipping bonus](./assets/screenshots/example-order-free-shipping.png)

 As you can see, the bonus worth the same as the shipping costs (and this is true for every shipping method with different prices).
+The shipping bonus will be applied if one of the products in the cart is of the type specified on the configuration page.

 ### Look at the permissions
 If you want to enable some roles the possibility to change and adjust time slots configuration, you can give these the following permission: